Esfand (streamer): 2020–Present: One True King and football content

 On June 25, 2020, Esfandiari announced that he had left Method Gaming following the organization's mishandling of a series of sexual harassment and abuse allegations.

 On October 11, 2020, Esfandiari and fellow Twitch streamers Asmongold, Mizkif, Rich Campbell, and Tips Out announced the launch of their new gaming, streaming, and content creation organization, One True King.
 He is also a co-owner of Starforge Systems, which makes PCs.

 In October 2021, he collaborated with Twitch and started Let's Go!
 Football, a weekly show in which he discusses football with current and former players such as JuJu Smith-Schuster and Ryan Shazier, along with some of his fellow Twitch streamers.
 Later that month, he appeared on the infamous Twitch Leaks, which revealed the top Twitch streamers earnings from August 2019 to October 2021.
 He was ranked 66 on the list, with a reported payout of $1,170,700.02 during this time period.

 In early 2022, he reached one million followers on Twitch.
 In March 2022, he was nominated for Best MMORPG Streamer at the 2021 Streamer Awards.
 On May 14, 2022, Esfandiari was one of the pre-fight interviewer for the 2022 Creator Clash charity boxing event.

 In March 2023, Esfandiari was nominated for Best MMORPG Streamer at the 2022 Streamer Awards.
 On April 15, 2023, he participated in the 2023 Creator Clash as the pre-fight interviewer.
 Later on April 27, 2023, he hosted an event called Draft Day Extravaganza, a football event to coincide with the first day of the NFL Draft.
 The five-hour broadcast featured a rotating cast of both Twitch creators like Esfandiari and current and former NFL players including Austin Ekeler, Micah Parsons and Kenny Vaccaro.

 In February 2024, Esfandiari was nominated for Best MMORPG Streamer at the 2023 Streamer Awards.
 Later that year at the 2024 Streamer Awards, he won Best Roleplay Streamer and was nominated for Best Sports Streamer.

 Philanthropy

 On April 29, 2023, Esfandiari and One True King organized a charity event called Charity Lift-A-Thon, featuring OTK members and other Twitch streamers lifting weights for charity, with a goal of lifting one pound for every dollar donated during the stream.
 They managed to raise more than $140,601 towards Games for Love.

 Personal life

-He is a supporter of Dallas Cowboys.
+He is a supporter of the Dallas Cowboys.

 During a livestream on May 3, 2022, in South Korea, Esfandiari had chipped a bone in his thumb while playing against an arcade machine, for which he was hospitalized later.
+The South Korean government subsequently issued an apology to which Esfandiari did not reply.